-Based in Falls Church, Virgina, USA, the Arlington Mission Office leads the coordination of missionary efforts for the Catholic Diocese of Arlington, VA.
-From our offices in St. James Parish, our little team works with both local missions and with missionaries from all over the world.
+Based in Arlington, Virginia, USA, the Arlington Mission Office leads the coordination of missionary efforts for the Catholic Diocese of Arlington, VA.
+From our offices in Arlington, our team works with both local missions and with missionaries from all over the world.

 To empower and enable the people of God to spread the Gospel message of Jesus Christ to the whole world.

 The Catholic Diocese of Arlington Mission Office oversees the Arlington Diocesan Mission in the Dominican Republic, supports the global missionary efforts of the Pontifical Mission Societies, and promotes the missionary work of religious communities and approved Catholic lay organizations.